-Virginia Gill was born in Oxford and was among the first girls to be educated at St Hugh’s and had a very happy time here from 1979-1984 before moving to St Helen & St Katherine in Abingdon and then to Durham University where she read Modern Languages and Business Studies.
+Virginia Gill was born in Oxford and was among the first girls to be educated at St Hugh’s and had a very happy time here from 1979-1984 before moving to St Helen & St Katharine in Abingdon and then to Durham University, where she read Modern Languages and Business Studies.
 After Durham she trained as a Chartered Accountant with Ernst & Young.
 After 8 years as an auditor in the Consumer Products sector, she moved to lastminute.com as Commercial Risk Manager.
 After a few years she decided to retrain as a Modern Languages teacher, doing her PGCE in Sheffield after which she taught at King’s School, Chester; Uppingham School, Rutland and Emanuel School, London.
 She is currently on maternity leave from teaching at the Junior School of Channing School in Highgate, London.
 She is married to Alastair and they have a little girl, Henrietta and a baby son, Joshua.

 Mr James Guillum Scott

 James Guillum Scott's first association with St Hugh's was as a pupil from 1963 to 1969 when the school consisted of just 60 full boarders.
 After St Hugh's he was educated at Cranleigh School.
 He spent his early career working for De Beers as a diamond valuer/buyer, working in Africa and Europe.
 From the mid 1980's he began a career in property and subsequently became Managing Director of a residential agency firm during the 1990's.
 He is currently involved in several areas of business, including residential agency and project and facilities management.
 He joined the Board in 1986 and was Chairman of Governors from 2006 to 2016.
 He is married with three children, is very involved in his local community, and is currently serving as a churchwarden.